-Front doors are special - they're the fist interaction people have with your home.
+Front doors are special - they're the first interaction people have with your home.
 They make the first and strongest impression.
 Pottery and plants have long played an important role in cultivating a personalized entryway.
 Here’s a little list of things to consider as you search for just the right pot that will say Welcome to My Home!

 - Pinpoint where you want your pottery to be placed.